 TILA is processed in Western Australia by district offices and/or funded leaving care service providers.
 Young people can choose which office they would like to visit to help them to access their TILA payment.

 The CPW or district staff helping the young person to access TILA should follow the steps outlined in the TILA Flowchart.

-A CPW must assess the young person's eligibility to receive TILA.
+CPWs must assess the young person's eligibility to receive TILA.
 Administration staff (such as the case support officer) can then complete the online application on behalf of the young person.

 More information, including the TILA operational guidelines and Frequently Asked Questions for Young People is available on the TILA website.

 Department of Communities enquiries: